 User onboarding consists of a set number of steps that get a person set up to engage with your product.
-That often includes things like setting up a username and password and sending some basic instructions or short videos on how to start using your software program.
-It may also include helping people set up things like preferences or permissions within your system.
+That often includes setting up a username and password and sending some basic instructions or short videos on how to start using your software program.
+It may also include helping people set up preferences or permissions within your system.
 In general, it’s a pretty quick process to get them up and running.
-For many companies, it doesn’t require an entire project management software, just some simple automated communications.
+For many companies, it doesn’t require an entire project management software, just simple automated communications.

 Successful client onboarding often includes user onboarding, but it’s more about building a relationship than just setting up a user in your system.

 Discover how GUIDEcx can help you improve efficiency by reducing your customer onboarding timeline and increasing the capacity of your project managers.
 Our unparalleled professional resources and unwavering commitment to excellence support our industry-leading customer onboarding solution.